LjCraft12/task_cards_with_weather/Readme.md

-# Angular 2 Task Card Application
+# Angular 2 Task Card Application with Weather

 This application was built using Anuglar 2 and used its 2-way data binding to create task cards from users input.